lume/element-behaviors/README.md

 #### `npm i element-behaviors --save`

+For a basic example, see this live pen: https://codepen.io/trusktr/pen/ymPXNb

 Element behaviors are re-usable bits and pieces of logic that we can mix onto any HTML element.

 To explain what "element behaviors" are, an analogy can be used: "element behaviors" are effectively